 A multi-disciplinary partnership established in 2010 that includes state and local police, fire, EMS, towing companies, transportation agencies and metropolitan planning organizations.
 The committee shares ideas, knowledge, lessons learned and best practices resulting in safer and more efficient management of incidents occurring on, or significantly impacting, the region's roadways.

-Sergeant John Paul Cartier, Arizona State Troopers, Highway Patrol Division Staff
+Captain John Paul Cartier, Arizona State Troopers, Highway Patrol Division

 Barbara Hauser, TMC Coordinator, Maricopa County Department of Transportation